Push the Sky Away

-Push the Sky Away is the fifteenth studio album by the Australian band Nick Cave and the Bad Seeds, released on 18 February 2013 on the band's own label Bad Seed Ltd. Recorded at La Fabrique in southern France, with producer Nick Launay, it is the band's first album not to feature founding member Mick Harvey, who departed from the band in January 2009.
-The release also marked the return of founding member Barry Adamson, making his first album appearance since Your Funeral...
-My Trial (1986), and was the last to feature keyboardist and pianist Conway Savage, prior to his death in 2018.
+Push the Sky Away is the fifteenth studio album by the Australian rock band Nick Cave and the Bad Seeds, released on 18 February 2013 on the band's own label Bad Seed Ltd. Recorded at La Fabrique in southern France, with producer Nick Launay, it is their first album not to include founding member Mick Harvey, following his departure in January 2009.
+The album was the first to feature founding member Barry Adamson since Your Funeral...
+My Trial (1986), and the last to feature keyboardist and pianist Conway Savage, who died in 2018.

+Billboard described the album as the band's "commercial breakthrough".
+It was their first number-one album in Australia, and it also reached number one in six other countries.
+It earned a then-career-high peak of No. 3 in the UK and No. 29 in the US, becoming the band's first top 50 album in the latter.

 Recording

 Push the Sky Away was recorded at La Fabrique, a recording studio based in a 19th-century mansion in Saint-Rémy-de-Provence, France.
-It was produced by Nick Launay, who produced Nick Cave and the Bad Seeds three previous studio albums—Nocturama (2003), Abattoir Blues/The Lyre of Orpheus (2004) and Dig, Lazarus, Dig!!!
-(2008)— and Grinderman's two studio albums.
-Segments of the album's recording sessions were featured in the official trailer for Push the Sky Away, which was posted on YouTube upon the album's announcement.
+Nick Launay produced, having overseen the Bad Seeds' three previous studio albums - Nocturama (2003), Abattoir Blues/The Lyre of Orpheus (2004) and Dig, Lazarus, Dig!!!
+(2008) - along with Grinderman's two studio albums.
+Segments of the recording sessions were featured in the official trailer for Push the Sky Away, which was posted on YouTube upon the album's announcement.
 The band entered the studio when Nick Cave had "unformed and pupal" ideas, and the band "[transformed] them into things of wonder."